steinamit/steinamit/README.md

 # Hi there, I'm Amit Stein 👋
-Currently M.Sc.
-Industrial Engineering and Management with Specialization in Data Science - student at Ariel University
+Currently M.Sc.Student in Industrial Engineering and Management with Specialization in AI & Data Science - student at Ariel University

 B.A.
 Economics & Business Management Graduate From Ariel University